snoopy82481/new_template_k3s/README.md

     # source-controller-7d6875bcb4-zqw9f         1/1     Running   0          1h
     ```

+### 🎤 Verification Steps

+_Mic check, 1, 2_ - In a few moments applications should be spinning up in your cluster, give it a few minutes for everything to light up like a Christmas tree 🎄

+1. View the Flux kustomizations

+    ```sh
+    kubectl --kubeconfig=./provision/kubeconfig get kustomizations --all-namespaces
+    ```

+2. View all the Flux Helm Releases

+    ```sh
+    kubectl --kubeconfig=./provision/kubeconfig get helmreleases --all-namespaces
+    ```

+3. View all the Flux Helm Repositories

+    ```sh
+    kubectl --kubeconfig=./provision/kubeconfig get helmrepositories --all-namespaces
+    ```

+4. View all the Pods

+    ```sh
+    kubectl --kubeconfig=./provision/kubeconfig get pods --all-namespaces
+    ```

+5. View all the certificates and certificate requests

+    ```sh
+    kubectl --kubeconfig=./provision/kubeconfig get certificates --all-namespaces
+    kubectl --kubeconfig=./provision/kubeconfig get certificaterequests --all-namespaces
+    ```

-🎉 **Congratulations** if all goes smooth you'll have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.
+🏆 **Congratulations** if all goes smooth you'll have a Kubernetes cluster managed by Flux, your Git repository is driving the state of your cluster.

+☢️ If you run into problems, you can run `task ansible:nuke` to destroy the k3s cluster and start over.

-Now it's time to pause and go get some coffee ☕ because next is describing how DNS is handled. 🧠
+🧠 Now it's time to pause and go get some coffee ☕ because next is describing how DNS is handled.

 ## 📣 Post installation

 ### 🌐 DNS

-📍 The `external-dns` application created in the `networking` namespace will handle creating public DNS records.
+📍 The [external-dns](https://github.com/kubernetes-sigs/external-dns) application created in the `networking` namespace will handle creating public DNS records.
 By default, `echo-server` is the only public domain exposed on your Cloudflare domain.
 In order to make additional applications public you must set an ingress annotation like in the `HelmRelease` for `echo-server`.
 You do not need to use Terraform to create additional DNS records unless you need a record outside the purposes of your Kubernetes cluster (e.g. setting up MX records).

-`k8s_gateway` is deployed on the IP choosen for `${BOOTSTRAP_METALLB_K8S_GATEWAY_ADDR}`.
+[k8s_gateway](https://github.com/ori-edge/k8s_gateway) is deployed on the IP choosen for `${BOOTSTRAP_METALLB_K8S_GATEWAY_ADDR}`.
 Inorder to test DNS you can point your clients DNS to the `${BOOTSTRAP_METALLB_K8S_GATEWAY_ADDR}` IP address and load `https://hajimari.${BOOTSTRAP_CLOUDFLARE_DOMAIN}` in your browser.

 You can also try debugging with the command `dig`, e.g. `dig @${BOOTSTRAP_METALLB_K8S_GATEWAY_ADDR} hajimari.${BOOTSTRAP_CLOUDFLARE_DOMAIN}` and you should get a valid answer containing your `${BOOTSTRAP_METALLB_TRAEFIK_ADDR}` IP address.

 If your router (or Pi-Hole, Adguard Home or whatever) supports conditional DNS forwarding (also know as split-horizon DNS) you may have DNS requests for `${SECRET_DOMAIN}` only point to the  `${BOOTSTRAP_METALLB_K8S_GATEWAY_ADDR}` IP address.
-This will ensure only DNS requests for `${SECRET_DOMAIN}` will only get routed to your `k8s_gateway` service thus providing DNS resolution to your cluster applications/ingresses.
+This will ensure only DNS requests for `${SECRET_DOMAIN}` will only get routed to your [k8s_gateway](https://github.com/ori-edge/k8s_gateway) service thus providing DNS resolution to your cluster applications/ingresses.

 To access services from the outside world port forwarded `80` and `443` in your router to the `${BOOTSTRAP_METALLB_TRAEFIK_ADDR}` IP, in a few moments head over to your browser and you _should_ be able to access `https://echo-server.${BOOTSTRAP_CLOUDFLARE_DOMAIN}` from a device outside your LAN.

 Now if nothing is working, that is expected.
 This is DNS after all!

+### 🤖 Renovatebot

+[Renovatebot](https://www.whitesourcesoftware.com/free-developer-tools/renovate/) will scan your repository and offer PRs when it finds dependencies out of date.
+Common dependencies it will discover and update are Flux, Ansible Galaxy Roles, Terraform Providers, Kubernetes Helm Charts, Kubernetes Container Images, Pre-commit hooks updates, and more!

+The base Renovate configuration provided in your repository can be view at [.github/renovate.json5](https://github.com/k8s-at-home/template-cluster-k3s/blob/main/.github/renovate.json5).
+If you notice this only runs on weekends and you can [change the schedule to anything you want](https://docs.renovatebot.com/presets-schedule/) or simply remove it.

+To enable Renovate on your repository, click the 'Configure' button over at their [Github app page](https://github.com/apps/renovate) and choose your repository.
+Over time Renovate will create PRs for out-of-date dependencies it finds.
+Any merged PRs that are in the cluster directory Flux will deploy.

 ### 🪝 Github Webhook

 Flux is pull-based by design meaning it will periodically check your git repository for changes, using a webhook you can enable Flux to update your cluster on `git push`.
 In order to configure Github to send `push` events from your repository to the Flux webhook receiver you will need two things:

-1. Webhook URL
-    Your webhook receiver will be deployed on `https://flux-receiver.${BOOTSTRAP_CLOUDFLARE_DOMAIN}/hook/:hookId`.
+1. Webhook URL - Your webhook receiver will be deployed on `https://flux-receiver.${BOOTSTRAP_CLOUDFLARE_DOMAIN}/hook/:hookId`.
 In order to find out your hook id you can run the following command:

     ```sh
     kubectl -n flux-system get receiver/github-receiver --kubeconfig=./provision/kubeconfig